DianaBorrego/Graph-DP-BT-AStar/README.md

-# Graph-DP-BT-AStar
+# Graph-DP-BnB-AStar

-#### Graph-DP-BT-AStar is written in Java
+#### Graph-DP-BnB-AStar is written in Java

 ## Purpose

-Unified graph-oriented view to solve single-reduction problems through DP, BT and A* algorithms.
+Unified graph-oriented view to solve single-reduction problems through DP, BnB and A* algorithms.

 ## Requirements